gbmhunter/CsvCpp/README.rst

 Portable (Platform Agnostic)
 ----------------------------

-CsvCpp can be used with ease on both Linux and embedded systems (as long as they are powerful enough to support strings and streams).
+csv-cpp can be used with ease on both Linux and embedded systems (as long as they are powerful enough to support strings and streams).

 All platform-specific operations such as debug and error message printing are handled by providing you with pointer variables to assign to objects at run time.